Matthew-Speechley/flow-stopwatch-task/README.md

 # Flow Stopwatch Task

-A beautiful and functional stopwatch application built with React and TypeScript.
+A clean and functional stopwatch application built with React and TypeScript.

 ## Features